cfuendev/twimba/README.md

     - Apr 20, 2023: **0.3.5**
       - fix issue [#2](https://github.com/cfuendev/twimba/issues/2): Three-letter shorthands like `ead` and `eaf` not being correctly transpiled.
       - fix YET ANOTHER PROBLEM from [#2](https://github.com/cfuendev/twimba/issues/2): Two-letter shorthands for easing properties (Such as `ea` and `eb`) not being correctly transpiled.
+      - do not ask why the sudden jump to 0.3.5, I suck at managing npm packages

+    - Apr 20, 2023: **0.3.6**
+      - fix issue [#3](https://github.com/cfuendev/twimba/issues/3): Fix normal css properties breaking the Imba code parsing process (ie. Writing `background` as opposed to `bg`).

 - Jan 19, 2023: **Twimba v.0.2.0**, various orders of magnitude faster than v0.1 and supports colors.